behavior-robot-suite/docs/docs/sections/getting_started/overview.rst

 Paper and Citation
 ---------------------------------------
-Our paper is available on arXiv.
+Our paper is available on `arXiv <https://arxiv.org/abs/2503.05652>`_.
 If you find our work useful, please consider citing us!

 .. code-block:: bibtex

     @article{jiang2025brs,
-      title = {BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities}, author = {Yunfan Jiang and Ruohan Zhang and Josiah Wong and Chen Wang and Yanjie Ze and Hang Yin and Cem Gokmen and Shuran Song and Jiajun Wu and Li Fei-Fei}, year = {2025}
+      title   = {BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities}, author  = {Yunfan Jiang and Ruohan Zhang and Josiah Wong and Chen Wang and Yanjie Ze and Hang Yin and Cem Gokmen and Shuran Song and Jiajun Wu and Li Fei-Fei}, year    = {2025},
+      journal = {arXiv preprint arXiv: 2503.05652}
     }